Photo by Tomas Fano, CC BY 2.0 Chic and synonymous with luxurious yachts and glamorous…

 La Bastida – Spain’s Most Unique Archaeological Park

 Just last September (2012) archaeological excavations at La Bastida in Murcia, Spain revealed some astonishing discoveries.

 La Bastida Spain was perhaps the most powerful Bronze Age (~4000 years ago) city in Europe, and excavations turned up a unique and imposing construction and fortification system matched only by the Minoans.

 For travelers, these discoveries are now easy to see.

 The systematic excavations at La Bastida are part of a much larger project to create one of the most unusual and comprehensive archaeological parks in the world.
 Beyond the excavations, the La Bastida Archaeological Park will feature an extensive museum, a research center, library and visitor facilities.
 The park will allow visitors to view both the excavations as well as the entire research process including visits to the laboratories.

 Although not complete, the park is now open to pre-arranged tours lasting about two hours.

-After picking up an economy car hire at the Murcia airport head southwest towards the village of Totana.
+From the Murcia airport head southwest towards the village of Totana.
 The park is about 10km further southwest.
 Set your appointment first through the Totana Tourism Office on Plaza de la Constitución.
-Telephone: 9188.8.131.52, ext.
+Telephone: 922.214.171.124, ext.
 343.